 “Psychotherapy can be properly used to indicate long-term treatment where you deal with psychological issues that have built up over a long time.
-You’ll tackle what is affecting you now by exploring your past, how experiences, patterns of thinking and behaviour affect the way your interaction with the world.
+You’ll tackle what is affecting you now by exploring your past, and how experiences, patterns of thinking and behaviour affect the way you interact with the world.

 You’ll try to find the root cause of issues, rather than trying to manage them.
 Sometimes you will focus on yourself a lot, looking at questions of identity and belief.

 Counselling on the other hand is most often used to refer to time-limited treatment focused on specific issues and behavioural patterns.
 You’ll usually agree to a set number of planned sessions at the outset of your therapy, with one or more set goals.
-Because there is a limit to the time, counselling will often be quite structured with sessions planned in advance.
+Because there is a limit to the time, counselling will often be quite structured with planned sessions.